M. Ward: She and Him

 In 2006, Ward was working on the soundtrack for the film The Go-Getter, co-starring actress Zooey Deschanel, when Director Martin Hynes suggested Ward and Deschanel record a duet for the movie.
 Ward later referred to the collaboration as "a fruitful, creative experience."
-Deschanel soon sent Ward demos of songs she had written, and the two formed the pop duo She & Him to record together, with Deschanel writing the songs and Ward composing the music.
+Deschanel soon sent Ward demos of songs she had written, and the two formed the pop duo She & Him to record together, with Deschanel writing the songs.
 The duo's first album Volume One — which Ward produced – was released on Merge Records on March 18, 2008.
 Volume One found critical and commercial success for Deschanel and Ward's pop music.
-The album reached No. 31 on Billboad's Top 200, and Metacritic has the critical album reviews aggregated to 76 out of 100, or "generally favorable reviews."
+The album reached No. 31 on Billboard's Top 200, and Metacritic has the critical album reviews aggregated to 76 out of 100, or "generally favorable reviews".

 She & Him's second album, Volume Two, was released on Merge in 2010.
 Volume Two peaked at No. 6 on Billboard's Top 200, outperforming their first release.
 A Very She & Him Christmas was released October 25, 2011 on Merge Records, peaking at No. 12.
 After a break, She & Him released their third album of original songs, Volume 3 in 2013 followed by a collection of standards, Classics, in 2014.
 Both albums also charted and were released on Merge.
 In 2016 they released their second christmas album, Christmas Party.